Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 * Schwefel, H.P., 1984.
 Evolution strategies: A family of non-linear optimization techniques based on imitating some principles of organic evolution.
 Annals of Operations Research, 1(2), pp.165-167.

+  * Schwefel, H.P., 2008.
+An interview with Hans-Paul Schwefel: With an introduction by Günter Rudolph.
+ACM SIGEVOlution, 3(4), pp.2-5.

   * Schwefel, H.P. and de Brito Mendes, M.A., 2010.
 45 years of evolution strategies: Hans-Paul Schwefel interviewed for the genetic argonaut blog.
 ACM SIGEVOlution, 4(2), pp.2-8.

   * Schwefel, H.P.P., 1993.
 Evolution and optimum seeking: The sixth generation.
 John Wiley & Sons, Inc..